espocrm/documentation/docs/administration/workflows.md

 The system will create a new record of any entity type.
 If there is a relationship between the target record and creating record, it's possible to relate the records.

 There is the ability to define **formula** to calculate field values.
-Note: Variables defined within formula won't be passed back, they are only avaiable within a current script.
+Note: Variables defined within formula won't be passed back, they are only available within a current script.

 ### Create Related Record

 System will create the record related to the target record.

 It's possible to define formula to calculate field values.
-Note: Variables defined within formula won't be passed back, they are only avaiable within a current script.
+Note: Variables defined within formula won't be passed back, they are only available within a current script.

 ### Update Target Record